Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ----

-Declarations and definitions in a single statement can be mixed.
+Definitions and initialization of variables, can be mixed in a single statement.

 ``` {.C .syntax}
 data_type1 var1, var2 = value2;